jaydenhooper/machine-learning-algorithms/README.md

 This project is to learn how to implement basic machine learning algorithms from scratch.

 ### K-Nearest Neighbours
-The first project I will be implementing is KNN.
+The first project implemented is KNN.
 The wine data set was obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/ datasets/wine).